 The protection, rescue, and recovery of impacted wildlife during a response requires close coordination with those individuals and entities which have the expertise, authority, and equipment to safely and successfully execute it.
 This complex and high visibility operation is conducted by the Wildlife Branch within a Unified Command structure.
 The Wildlife Response Plan was developed to outline the policy and procedures for Wildlife Branch operations.
 Additionally, it lays out the activation criteria and factors to consider when developing wildlife response and recovery actions as well as the organizational infrastructure needed for these operations.
+For more details about wildlife rescue and recovery operations, please refer to the Wildlife Response Plan, Annex 28a of the RRT-6 RCP.

-The Florida's Wildlife Contingency Plan for Oil Spill Response was developed by the USCG, FWC, USFWS, FDEP, and NOAA.
+Additionally for the AL, MS, and NWFL planning area, the Florida Wildlife Contingency Plan for Oil Spill Response was developed by the USCG, FWC, USFWS, FDEP, and NOAA.
 This plan is part of the RRT-4 RCP and is also designed to function as a stand-alone document and contains a template to build a spill-specific Wildlife Response Plan.